“Yosemite’s natural beauty cleans and warms like a fire. None can escape its charms. “― John Muir

 Where to Stay in Yosemite

 If you are planning far enough ahead, you may be able to nab lodging inside of Yosemite park’s boundaries.
 The options located on the Yosemite Valley floor include everything from the historic Ahwahnee Hotel to the rustic tent cabins in Curry Village.
 There are also many luxurious to primitive lodging options in the surrounding cities of El Portal, Mariposa, and Groveland.
+Not to mention, getting from Groveland to Yosemite requires just a short bus ride.
 Check out a comparison of our favorite lodging options here.

 Making Yosemite Park Reservation

 In 2020, Yosemite began requiring a reservation for personal vehicles entering the park and since the onset of the COVID-19 pandemic, they have reduced the number of daily visitors.
 So, get your reservation first before investing a lot of energy into planning your trip.
 You can make one here.